mariuszpatek/code-addict/content/posts/semantic-kernel-introduction.md

 - **TopP**: Controls distribution of probable tokens - 1.0 means "use all vocabulary tokens" while 0.1 means "use only 10% most common tokens"

 Both work together to shape output diversity, with temperature affecting how randomly tokens are selected and TopP limiting which tokens are even considered.

+### MaxTokens
+**MaxTokens** sets the maximum length of the generated response.
+This includes both the input prompt and the output completion.
+One token is roughly equivalent to 4 characters in English text.

 ### Frequency Penalty (0.0 to 2.0)
 **FrequencyPenalty** reduces the likelihood of repeating tokens based on how frequently they've already appeared: